mineshkothari/fullstack/README.md

 - Uses PostgreSQL for live production
 - Has many other differences for improved productivity and better workflow

-This process came with a lot of challenges and pitfalls - but was well worth it in the end.
+To configure the processes above came with a lot of challenges and pitfalls - but was well worth it in the end.

 **settings.py**